This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Dry Brine the Beef – Generously season the short ribs with kosher salt.
-Pace on a wire rack under a baking sheet and refrigerate uncovered for at least 1 hour and up to 12 hours (recommended).
-Remove from the fridge 30 minutes before cooking to come to room temperature.3-4 lb boneless short rib, kosher salt
+- Sprinkle the short ribs generously with kosher salt.
+Place on baking sheet with a wire rack and refrigerate uncovered for at least 1 hour and up to 12 hours (recommended).
+Remove from the fridge 30 minutes before searing so it can come to room temperature.3-4 lb boneless short rib, kosher salt

-- Build the Braising Base – In the same pan, add onion, green onion, garlic, and ginger.
+- Prepare the Braising Base: In the same pan add onion, green onion, garlic, and ginger.
 Sauté over medium heat until golden and fragrant, about 7–8 minutes.
-Stir in the gochujang, miso, peppercorns, maple syrup, mirin, and rice vinegar.
+Stir in the miso, gochujang, peppercorns, maple syrup, mirin, and rice vinegar.
 Cook for 2 minutes more minutes.1 onion, 1 bunch green onions, 5 garlic cloves, 1 ½ inch ginger, 3 tbsp gochujang, ⅓ cup red miso, 1 tbsp peppercorns, ⅓ cup maple, ⅓ cup rice vinegar, ⅓ cup mirin

-- Braise – Return the seared short ribs to the pan and pour in the beef broth.
-Bring to a simmer, cover, and bake at 375°F for 30 minutes.
-Reduce heat to 325°F and continue braising for 2 hours, or until the beef is fork-tender.4 cups beef bone broth or stock
+- Braise: Return the seared short ribs to the pan and pour in the beef broth.
+Bring to a simmer, cover, and bake at for 30 minutes.
+Reduce heat to 325°F (165°C) and continue braising for 2 hours, or until the beef is fork-tender.4 cups beef bone broth or stock

-- Crisp the Leeks – In a separate pan, heat olive oil and fry the leek matchsticks until lightly golden.
+- Crispy Leeks: In a separate pan, heat olive oil and fry the leek matchsticks until lightly golden.
 Drain on paper towels and season with a pinch of salt.oil, 1 leek

 Kitchen Cam